IvanMacukat/CI224_Semester2/README.md

 # CI224_Semester2

 To create a simple world in OpenGL and generate objects that could obstruct the players vision and movement.
 The world could be interactive and be controlled with mouse and keyboard.
+The aim of the project would be to create similar game to minecraft, that allows the player to roam freely and jump on objects and hit them to create a path.

 # Proposed Technology